 The relationship between HELP and Mondo Foundation traces back to Jimmy Lama, founder of HELP, meeting Anthony Lunch, founder of Mondo Foundation, at Yangrima School in Helambu when Jimmy was just six years old.
-From that moment, the story of HELP became inseparable from Mondo.

-Jimmy reconnected with Anthony around the early 2000s to establish an IT Centre in Kathmandu.
 Before pursuing his master’s degree in England, he was invited to work with Anthony at the Mondo Foundation office in Northampton, where he became familiar with Mondo’s global programmes.
 Together, Jimmy and Anthony began planning an educational initiative targeting the Helambu Valley to support small local schools and improve children’s education.
 Their collaboration led to successfully securing funding from Scot Bader Company in Northampton.
 Jimmy returned to Nepal, conducted a comprehensive needs assessment, and established HELP as a local NGO with the support of his former teachers, school friends, and senior members of the Helambu community.

+True to Anthony’s emphasis on the value of partnerships, Mondo and HELP developed programmes that directly supported rural schools in Nepal while engaging local communities.
+HELP identified local needs, designed sustainable approaches, and built strong community relationships, while Mondo provided funding and expert connections.
 This partnership continues robustly today.
-Together, HELP and Mondo have managed over £2 million in funding, from constructing the first classroom in Helambu to rebuilding 14 schools after the 2015 Nepal earthquake, and now significantly supporting the Saathi Teacher Programme, scholarship schemes, and livelihood programmes etc. While HELP is not wholly dependent on Mondo, it remains HELP’s oldest, longest-serving, and largest partner.
+Together, HELP and Mondo have managed over £2 million in funding, from constructing the first classroom in Helambu to rebuilding 14 schools after the 2015 Nepal earthquake, and now significantly supporting the Saathi Teacher Programme, scholarship schemes, and livelihood programmes etc. While HELP is not wholly supported by Mondo, it remains HELP’s oldest, longest-serving, and largest partner.
 Jimmy, as co-founder of HELP, serves as Mondo’s Country Representative and has worked with all of Mondo’s CEOs, from Anthony Lunch to the current CEO, Matthew Band.

 Late Anthony Lunch: 13th Feb 1945- 20th October 2022